DeepaliKumari12345678/DeepaliKumari12345678/README.md

 - 👋 Hi, I’m @DeepaliKumari12345678
 - 👀 I’m interested in Real World Projects
-- 🌱 I’m currently learning B.Tech
+- 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate on best group with best company in which there i can do my best with my hard work
 - 📫 reach me with my linkedln account - https://www.linkedin.com/in/deepali-kumari-075730238